Surfing in Byron Bay

 Surf camps in Byron Bay

-- 4 Day Surf and Yoga Camp in Byron Bay – We mention this one because it’s based in the Arts Factory Lodge, a cool hostel-style lodge that’s just outside the main bustle of the town.
-Surf tuition is run by Mojosurf, and the package comes with 3x surf lessons and 3x yoga.
-It’s a bit more chilled than the Shaka but not as intense.
+• Mojosurf Camp by the Arts Factory Lodge – We mention this one because it’s based in the Arts Factory Lodge, a cool hostel-style lodge that’s just outside the main bustle of the town.
+Surf tuition is run by Mojosurf, and the package comes with 3x surf lessons and will only set you back like $350 (US).

 When to surf in Byron Bay?